mlabs-haskell/hydra-auction/doc/off_chain_spec.md

 </td></tr><tr></tr><tr><td>

+**startBiddingL2.** Used by seller.

-**startBiddingL2.** Execute a sequence of actions to allow bidding to start on L2.
+Execute a sequence of actions to allow bidding to start on L2.

 Request parameters: